felixangell/kpd/README.md

 ## under the hood
-this is a brief run-down of the architecture of the compiler thus far. things are subject to change so take this with a grain of salt as i probably wont keep this section as up to date as it should be.
+this is a brief run-down of the architecture of the compiler thus far. things are subject to change, so take this with a grain of salt as i probably wont keep this section as up to date as it should be.